MihaiMilitaru/Math-Operations-Microservice/math_service/README.md

 - Easy to extend: just add new service logic + route
 - Can be integrated with Redis (caching), Kafka (logging), or Prometheus (monitoring)

----

-## 📜 License

-This project is licensed for demonstration and educational purposes.

----

-## ✍️ Author

-Developed as part of a technical interview assignment.
-Prepared to be production-ready with extensibility in mind.